towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 Unlike IVs, DV are on a scale from 0 to 15.
 On the pokemon menu, select a pokemon and place the cursor over STATS.
 While holding the START button, press the A button to enter the pokemon's status screen.
-In place of the pokemon's HP and stat values, it's corresponding DV will be displayed instead.
+In place of the pokemon's HP and stat values, it's corresponding DVs will be displayed instead.

 **Display Pokemon StatEXP**
 Stat Experience (StatEXP) is the predecessor to the Effort Values (EVs) used in Gen 3 and onwards.